De Beauvoir (Town), Hackney

 A contrasting community of council blocks and early Victorian villas in west Dalston, separated from Hoxton by the Regent’s Canal

 In 1640 Richard de Beauvoir bought a large farm here called the Balmes estate.
 The land remained in agricultural use until dense but piecemeal development began in the 1820s, prompted by the cutting of the Regent’s Canal.
-From the late 1830s Richard Benyon de Beauvoir laid out a more spacious estate centred on De Beauvoir Square and its civilised proportions made it popular with wealthy commuters to the nearby City.
+From the late 1830s Richard Benyon de Beauvoir laid out a more spacious estate centred on De Beauvoir Square (shown in Jane Smith’s drawing above) and its civilised proportions made it popular with wealthy commuters to the nearby City.

 In 1841 St Peter’s church was built in the parish of West Hackney at the expense of Richard Benyon, who wanted it to “enhance the character and add lustre to the new estate.”
 St Peter’s became a parish in its own right in 1869.